Jackson Hole Mountain Resort

 Jackson Hole Mountain Resort (JHMR) is a ski resort in the western United States, at Teton Village, Wyoming.
 In the Teton Range of the Rocky Mountains, it is located in Teton County, 12 mi northwest of Jackson and due south of Grand Teton National Park.

 It is named after the historically significant Jackson Hole valley and is known for its steep terrain and large continuous vertical drop of 4,139 ft.
 JHMR appears frequently in the media as one of North America's most expensive ski resorts.

 Ski area information

 The ski area partially covers Rendezvous and Apres Vous Mountains and is known for its challenging terrain, including the infamous Corbet's Couloir.
-Which towers over the rest of the resort and has people testing their wits every winter.